FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 How snake draft order works in Fantasy Premier League Draft with reversed pick order each round

-FPL Draft uses a snake draft system — a structure designed to balance the advantage of early picks and create strategic tension between rounds.
+FPL Draft uses a snake draft system.
+It balances the advantage of early picks and creates strategic tension between rounds.
+And that tension starts before a single player is picked — draft order is the foundation of proper draft preparation.

 What Is a Snake Draft?

 In a snake draft, the pick order reverses every round.
+For example, in an 8-manager league:

 • Round 1: 1 → 2 → 3 → 4 → 5 → 6 → 7 → 8